vmware-tanzu/tanzu-dev-portal/content/blog/securely-connect-your-local-kubernetes-environment.md

 ---
 date: 2020-09-22
-description: 'Learn how to configure your local Kubernetes environment to work with secure ingress and reproducible URLs, so that development is made easier.
+description: Learn how to configure your local Kubernetes environment to work with secure ingress and reproducible URLs, so that development is made easier.

-  '
 featured: false
 lastmod: '2020-10-14'
 patterns: